xozxro/FillToAlert/README.md

 # FillToAlert - The Webull Option Trade Watcher

-The Webull Option Trade Watcher is a Python script that monitors a user's Webull brokerage account for option trades and sends alerts to Discord using a webhook.
+FillToAlert is a Python script that monitors a user's Webull brokerage account for option trades and sends alerts to Discord using a webhook.
 This guide will walk you through the steps to set up and run the script.

 The script will call alerts as such: